 – Using any device that causes disturbance inside or outside the classroom during instruction, i.e. cell phones, texting, etc.

-- Continuing to engage in inappropriate interaction with the instructor and/or to classmates after student has been directed to stop adverse behavior.
+– Continuing to engage in inappropriate interaction with the instructor and/or to classmates after a student has been directed to stop adverse behavior.

 A faculty member has the right to remove a student from a class session prior to activating the informal judicial process if that student is interfering with the learning environment and the rights of other students.
 If a faculty member believes that misconduct warranting discipline has occurred, he/she shall inform the student concerned, both in writing and orally, and offer to confer.
 If the student foregoes such a conference, or if after the conference the faculty member remains convinced that misconduct warranting discipline has occurred, he/she may, among other options, treat any work in question or an entire course as unsatisfactory, informing the student thereof in writing.
 Additionally or alternatively, the faculty member may refer the matter to the vice president of academic affairs.

-If the chief academic officer determines that sufficient cause exists to warrant consideration of additional discipline or removal from the class, the vice president of academic affairs may initiate formal hearing proceedings as outlined in Part 4.
+If the chief academic officer determines that sufficient cause exists to warrant consideration of additional discipline or removal from the class, the vice president of academic affairs may initiate formal hearing procedures as outlined in Part 4.
 Subpart B of the Student Conduct Code Policy.
 NOTE: The student may initiate formal hearing proceedings at any time.

 If the student is not satisfied with the results of the formal hearing process, the student may appeal to the college president as outlined in Part 4.
 Subpart C of the Student Conduct Code Policy.